Online Degree Programs

 Mail Stop 129

-Below find a sample plan of study for the 4-year program.
-An online, 2 year option is available for students with an associate's degree in a related field.
+Listed below is a sample plan of study for the 4-year program; an online, 2 year option is available for students with an associate's degree in a related field.

 For more detailed program requirements go to catalog.utoledo.edu.